KamanHang/IICBusTrackingSystem/README.md

 - Create 4 columns. id (Primary Key/ Auto Increment), lat(float/double), lng(float/double) and created_date(DATE).

-#Keep the column name same as I mentioned
+#Keep the column name same as I mentioned.

-#Run the html file as PHP project
+#Run the html file as PHP project.

-#Note: This build is not final yet
+#Note: This build is not final yet.